tgogos/kelsey-hightower-wisdom/README.md

 > *Upper **management** making all the **technology decisions** is like your parents buying your school clothes... without you.
 9:23 PM · Sep 5, 2017* [tweet](https://twitter.com/kelseyhightower/status/905134235614416896)

 > *Screwdrivers are going to make hammers obsolete.
 Silly right?
 That's what most **tech discussions** turn into.
 5:34 PM · Dec 20, 2017* [tweet](https://twitter.com/kelseyhightower/status/943504973547098113)

+> *Every product should start with the **"cli deploy"** happy path and then leverage configmaps to customize the install further.
+You'll have to build components that can watch config and automatically adjust.
+That's the holy grail, everything else feels like a workaround.
+4:40 AM · May 28, 2020* [tweet](https://twitter.com/kelseyhightower/status/1265835234483826688)

 ## Videos